 - T-Mobile employee participants are identified by a T-Mobile logo.
 While T-Mobile employees may participate in the Community, they are not authorized to access customer accounts by any means or for any reason and their posts, views, and opinions do not necessarily reflect those of T-Mobile.

 - T-Mobile Community Managers will be identified with a specific T-Mobile badge.
 Community Managers are the only T-Mobile employees that are able to provide T-Mobile account support through the Community or via Private Message (PM).
-Please be aware that the staff on T-Mobile Support do not have access to customer records, but you can always Contact Us.
+Please be aware that the staff on T-Mobile Support do not have access to customer records.

 - When another user helps you, or you see a response that you think might help the Community member who asked the question, let the member who responded know by marking their reply as helpful!
 Just make sure you're not marking your own replies.
 Doing so sends a notification to all involved that can clog up an inbox and prevent someone from noticing useful information, and it doesn't get you points anyway.